On today’s date in 1612, Welsh Royal Navy officer Thomas Button sailed out of London in search of the Northwest Passage.

 According to Paine, Button’s 1612 expedition “included no mention of a search for Hudson or his crew.”

 Button eventually reached the mouth of a river, which he named Nelson in honour of a crew member who had lost his life, before wintering at what is now Port Nelson.
 In 1613, he and his crew continued searching for the Northwest Passage.

 Button later discovered and named Mansel Island before returning home to England in September 1613.
 He and his men were the first recorded Europeans to roam present-day Manitoba.

 In 2015, the Royal Canadian Mint issued the fourth coin of its “Great Canadian Explorers” series.

 The $200 gold coin features on its reverse, which was designed by Laurie McGaw, a depiction of Hudson on his final Arctic voyage.
 The image centres on a full portrait of Hudson, who is gazing to the right through a spyglass.
 He wears a heavy fur coat and hat as well as long leather boots.
 To the right side is a stylized map of Hudson Bay with Hudson’s spyglass pointing directly to the bay’s centre.
 Below the map, Hudson’s ship, Discovery, rests at anchor.
 To the left side is an Elizabethan-era directional wind rose.

-The coin has a diameter of 29 mm with text on the reverse reading “CANADA,” the face value of “200 DOLLARS” and the year-date of “2015.”
-It had a mintage of 2,000 coins.
+The coin has a diameter of 29 millimetres with text on the reverse reading “CANADA,” the face value of “200 DOLLARS” and the year-date of “2015.”
+There was a mintage of 2,000 coins.